 Data Lake

-In this section of the documentation, we review how to set up and manage a Data Lake, how to preview logs within a Data Lake, and how to retrieve logs from your Data Lake.
+In this article, we review how to set up and manage internal and external data lakes, how to preview logs within a data lake, and how to retrieve logs from your data lake.

 Prerequisites